 COVID-19 cases increased at a significant rate in November and December 2021 with the arrival of the Omicron variant, but then sharply dropped off as we started 2022.
 As a result, our curbside and delivery programs have now returned to approximately 20% of total dispensary revenue.
-The number of transactions at our dispensary have increased recently, although the amount of each transaction decreased slightly primarily as a result of the cessation of special federal unemployment benefits.
+In addition, COVID-19 restrictions and mask mandates have ceased.
+The number of customers and transactions at our dispensary have increased by approximately 20%, although the amount of each transaction has decreased by approximately 18% primarily as a result of the cessation of special federal unemployment benefits and the impact of the decline in the overall economy.